Friday Mar 19th, 2021, 0615-1900

 We found a few small puddles of water for lunch, making due with some algae and insect thick water.
 It’s the only water in about 20 miles along this route so we were glad to have it.
 We climbed for what seemed like hours after this, following small cairns along an extensive ridgeline.
 The trail was rather indiscernible and overgrown.
 But I’m great with cairns after all the tramping I’ve done in New Zealand and on the Divide.

-We finally came the AZT junction, where we knew we’d have great tread for the next 70 miles, plus familiarity with the trail.
+We finally came to the AZT junction, where we knew we’d have great tread for the next 70 miles, plus familiarity with the trail.
 One thing that’s very different this time is the abundance of natural water sources.
 When we last hiked in the fall, nothing was running and there weren’t even hardly any pools in the creek beds.
 If there were, they were very gross.
-So we relied heavily on random water caches.
-I much prefer finding my own water and not depending on others.
+We relied heavily on random water caches back then but I much prefer finding my own water and not depending on others.

 We hiked to the top of the canyon and took a side trail towards Rodgers trough.
 We didn’t have to go far to find a nice spring flowing with clear, cold, sweet water.
 We collected water for the night and talked to 2 AZT hikers, the first we had met.
 We met 2 more on the way up to Montana Mountain.
 There we followed a side trail to the very top, surprised to find a broad field of flat, grassy camp spots.
 We lucked out as it was just getting dark.
 I worried about the usual factors of such a high exposed perch… wind, cold, condensation but none of these transpired all night.
 Instead we enjoyed beautiful views of sunset, sunrise, and all the city lights in the Phoenix valley.
 It was an amazing site to culminate our tour through the Superstitions.